Photo Credit: https://unsplash.com/photos/yyMJNPgQ-X8 Photo by NordWood Themes on Unsplash

 One of the key things a content calendar must contain is important dates that matter to your business: holidays, events, product launches, campaigns, and more.
 This allows you to plan content for those dates and ensure you don’t end up scrambling.
 Additionally, a content calendar is a good place to document performance.
 For example, if your brand operates in the B2B space, you may find that the winter holidays result in click-throughs as your target audience isn’t at work.

 Include this information in your content calendar so you can plan accordingly.
-For examples, you might switch to a lower publishing volume or rely on reposting content rather than pushing new content.
+For example, you might switch to a lower publishing volume or rely on reposting content rather than pushing new content.

 How doesn’t love to do that?
 It’s the whole “work smarter, not harder” mentality.
 The inherent organization of content calendar fosters efficiency.
 Planning content ahead, knowing when you’re sharing evergreen assets when you’re pushing new content, and when you’re curating items from the creators will save you time in the long run.